sanjitdp/sanjitdp.github.io/_posts/2023-07-24-eigenvalue-inequalities.md

 - TOC
 {:toc}

-In this post, I'll prove some eigenvalue inequalities that are sometimes used in numerical linear algebra.
+In this note, I'll prove some eigenvalue inequalities that are sometimes used in numerical linear algebra.
 Note that several of these results are exercises from the book "[Topics in random matrix theory](https://terrytao.files.wordpress.com/2011/02/matrix-book.pdf)".
 We'll start with an easy optimization problem.

 # Positive semi-definite approximation